Overview

 Selected not-for-profit agencies will have the ability to purchase Home-Enabling Supports technology on a person’s behalf when a reasonable expectation has been identified that access to the service(s) will increase, maintain, or improve the person’s safety, independence, health outcomes, and/or meaningful participation in the community.

 OPWDD has awarded the eight not-for-profit service providers below with the approval to deliver Home-Enabling Supports (HES) services to people with developmental disabilities who are living independently and are enrolled in the OPWDD Home and Community Based Services Medicaid Waiver.
-Services are expected to be available in early summer 2025.

 Region 1